Aquitanian mole

 The Aquitanian mole (Talpa aquitania) is a species of small burrowing mammal of the family Talpidae.
 It is found from the southwest of France to the north of Spain.
-Closely related to the European mole (T. europaea), this species was described in 2017, and it is difficult to distinguish it from it.
+Closely related to the European mole (T. europaea), this species was described in 2017, and it is difficult to distinguish the two species.

 Taxonomy

 This species was described in 2017 by zoologists Violaine Nicolas, Jessica Martínez-Vargas and Jean-Pierre Hugot.

-Its specific epithet, aquitania, means "Aquitaine", a former French region which is part of New Aquitaine, where it is most abundant.
+Its specific epithet, aquitania, means "Aquitaine", a former French region which is part of Nouvelle-Aquitaine, where it is most abundant.

 Distribution

 It ranges from the southwestern region of France to the north of Spain.
 It is mainly distributed south and west of the Loire River, with the inverse being true for the European mole; however, this is not a strict barrier, as specimens of both species have been caught on opposite sides of the river from their main distribution, and thus they are likely sympatric in some areas.